 Any of the bones in the hand or fingers can be broken (fractured).
 There are a number of common fractures which occur, particularly in sport.
 Here we outline the common hand and finger fractures.

 The metacarpal bones are the five long bones in the hand.
 Any of these bones can be broken or fractured.
-There are a range of specific metacarpal fractures, but It is the first metacarpal under the base of the thumb which is the most commonly injured.
+There is a range of specific metacarpal fractures, but It is the first metacarpal under the base of the thumb which is the most commonly injured.

 - Symptoms will include sudden pain usually from the impact.